 Growing your Instagram following can be a challenge but with a little time and effort you can gain a cult following that will grow your boudoir photography business.

 First of all pimp up your bio and use it to your benefit.
 Your bio on Instagram should mention what you do.
 This helps people find you.
 Your user name and description name can be different.
-My user name is @CoutureBoudoir but my description name is “Critsey Rowe Couture Boudoir”.
-I have it this way because a lot of my clients know me by name or may search for this as a key phrase.
+My user name is @CoutureBoudoir but my description name is “LuxuryBoudoir Photographer”.
+I have it this way because potential clients may search for this as a key phrase.
 Some photographers put their city first Example “Lake Park Boudoir Photographer”.
 You can also switch this and make your user name the key phrase you want to be found for.

-• As a boudoir photographer I know the struggle to find content to post because so many clients want to keep their images private.
-A tip for this is: every time you have a client shoot take detail photos of their lingerie and shoes to use to post.
+As a boudoir photographer, I know the struggle to find content to post because so many clients want to keep their images private.
+A tip for this is every time you have a client shoot take detailed photos of their lingerie and shoes to use to post.
 When I do have permission to use a client’s photos I will spread them out over time and may use a similar pose from their shoot but weeks or months later.
 If you get down to not having anything to post you can always regram a lingerie brand or similar brand to your own.
 Just be sure to give proper credit.
 Have an assistant shoot behind-the-scenes footage of you shooting to use on your reels.
 These can be multipurpose and used on other social platforms such as TikTok.

-Like other people’s posts and comment as well, this is a good and fast way to gain and keep followers.
+Like other people’s posts and leave comments on their posts as well, this is a good and fast way to gain and keep followers.

 Tag related brands and/or clients when posting.
 Say you are posting a photo of a client wearing a bra from @forloveandlemons be sure to tag them and maybe give them a mention.
 Some brands will regram or return the favor.
 Not all clients will want to be tagged, be sure to find out before you tag them.
 Ask clients to tag you anytime they share their images and to use your unique brand hashtag.
-Ask for shout outs in return for shout outs from similar brands.
-This is a great way to grow followers with the same interests to your brand.
+Ask for shout-outs in return for shout-outs from similar brands.
+This is a great way to grow followers with the same interests as your brand.

 Just a few more tips: